iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="4_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 4 reviews"/>
 </p>

+> Why can't this be loaded onto a Fire HD tablet either via the Amazon app store or the Google play store that I also have on a Fire tablet?
+This would be extremely helpful for many nursing home residents that use Fire tablets and have numerous visitors and many staff possibly exposing them to Covid.<br> :date: __2021-03-31 23:06:45__

 > Not sure exactly how to make this work.<br> :date: __2021-02-04 23:38:55__

 > Good medicine<br> :date: __2021-01-12 19:16:40__